There's no denying the raw power of social media.

 2 | Multi-literacy is a thing.

-Thanks to a digital era, today’s readers are increasingly multi-literate.
+Thanks to the digital era, today’s readers are increasingly multi-literate.

 With information coming at us from all angles, we’re learning how to sift through and filter varied input, while simultaneously synthesizing multiple mediums to make meaning out of what we see, hear, and read.